exercism/v3/languages/fsharp/exercises/concept/floating-point-numbers/.meta/design.md

 The Concepts this exercise unlocks are:

-- `numbers-floating-point`: know of the existing of the three floating point types: `double`, `float` and `decimal`. know when to use which floating point type.
+- `floating-point-numbers`: know of the existing of the three floating point types: `double`, `float` and `decimal`. know when to use which floating point type.

 ## Prequisites

 This exercise's prerequisites Concepts are:

-- `numbers-basic`: define numbers and apply arithmetic and boolean logic to them.
-- `type-conversion-numbers`: convert from one floating-point type to another.
+- `numbers`: define numbers and apply arithmetic and boolean logic to them and convert from one floating-point type to another.
-- `conditionals-if`: conditionally execute code based on value of floating-point numbers.
+- `conditionalsf`: conditionally execute code based on value of floating-point numbers.

 ## Representer